 - The crop failures and Irish potato famine of 1846, which affected most of Europe, led to food supply problems and high prices for food.

 - The industrialization – which had poor working conditions and living conditions.

-- High unemployment because of the lack of jobs or disappearance of certain jobs such as manual labor due to mechanization.
+- High unemployment because of the lack of jobs or the disappearance of certain jobs such as manual labour due to mechanization.

 “When France sneezes, Europe catches a cold…”

 This basically states, that whenever a revolution happens in France, it will also affect Europe.
 In 1848 France was ruled by a king named Louis Phillipe, who had been installed after the Bourbons were unseated in 1830.
 Philippe is a fan of the bourgeoisie, known as the bourgeoisie king, he tries to help the bourgeoisie with his policies but they are not working.
 In February 1848 he is forced to abdicate, together with the premier Francois Guizot who had a big influence over these policies, in a conservative manner.

 A man named Louis Blanc, who was a socialist, gains influence.
 He has the idea of government-run factories to provide employment.
 Many working-class people love this idea however once Louis Blanc installs these things as a part of this new republic, there’s a call for elections to get a new government in France.
 The elections happen, but the only people to get to vote in this democratic process, are at the very poorest, the middle class.